Apart from EDC (Electronic Data Capture), which is a cashless payment tool, another device that is rarely known is the Point of Sale (POS) machine.

 1. Digital payment method

 The main virtue of POS machines is indeed a digital payment method.
 With this machine, customers can determine payment according to their preferences.
-Various non-cash payment methods such as debit/credit cards, QRIS, or e-wallets can be made.
+Various non-cash payment methods, such as debit/credit cards, QRIS, or e-wallets, can be used.

 2. Record transactions in real time